ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 <?php get_footer(); ?>
 ```

 Notice any differences from page.php?
-You shouldn’t see any (except the comments).
+You shouldn't see any (except the comments).
 It is important to make sure you understand that though these template files are currently identical, we have separate files for pages and posts because they serve very different functions in the CMS and will probably want to be treated differently going forward.

 #### Step 4.
 Save and Upload

 If you have a post to view, you should be able to see it in this template after you save and upload this file to your server.
-In the Dashboard click the “View Post” button in the Dashboard or in the Post itself.
+In the Dashboard click the "View Post" button in the Dashboard or in the Post itself.

 ### Tutorial: Sidebars Includes